Visit & Transit Visa

-How to get visit visas to Dubai for family and friends
+How to get visit visas and transit visas for yourself, family or friends...

 This can be a somewhat tricky procedure if your visitor is not from one of the visit visa on arrival countries and the rules and regulations change regularly.
 We have summarised as much as possible below and given you links to resources to help you.